Gradescope - Quantitative and Coding Assignments and Feedback

 Gradescope is a secure, FERPA-compliant tool that facilitates submission, grading, and feedback of student assignments, particularly quantitative and coding assignments and problem sets

-- Caltech has obtained an institutional license.
+- Caltech has an institutional license for Gradescope.

 - PLEASE NOTE (IMPORTANT!) - after first logging in to Gradescope, you may receive a message from Gradescope asking you to go in and change your password.
 You may disregard any messages from Gradescope to change your password.
 Your Caltech access.caltech credentials are all that you need.
 Gradescope is working to change these automatic messages.